 - Kirkland Almonds

 Below is my attempt at sharing some of the many gluten-free finds I’ve found at Costco over the years.

 Please note that every Costco is different, and that each store changes merchandise often.

 Some of these gluten-free brands may not be available at your Costco or were once available and are no longer in-stock.
 Please note that I typically shop at the Costco in Lone Tree, Colorado.

 There is always some sort of gluten-free pasta available at Costco.
 I love the Lotus Foods Rice Ramen, and it’s been in stock at Costco for quite awhile.
 I’ve also found that GoGo Quinoa Organic Macaroni or spaghetti are often in stock too.

 I personally buy the big 10 lb bags of long grain rice and 5 lbs bags of brown rice at Costco.
 We go through it slowly by surely.
 Rice is a staple in our house.

 I’ve also found quinoa by truRoots at Costco, and if you love quinoa, it’s nice to stock up on it in bulk.

-Even if Costco does not have Canyon Bakehouse bread in stock, it typically has some sort of gluten-free bread.
-I’ve seen Essential Baking Company bread during times when Canyon bread was not in stock.
+Remember, if your Costco doesn’t have Canyon Bakehouse bread in stock, it generally will have some sort of gluten-free bread in stock like Essential Baking Company bread.

 I also love the Birch Benders Paleo Pancake Mix, and Costco has had it in stock for a long while.
 I noticed in 2020, Costco switched to carrying Birch Benders Keto Pancake Mix, which is not good at all.
 I hope it goes back to carrying the paleo version ASAP!